-Main engines can be rigidly mounted to the foundation either on steel chocks or resin chocks.
+Main engines can be rigidly mounted to the foundation either on adjustable steel chocks or resin chocks.

-The holding down bolts are through-bolts with a lock nut at the lower end and a hydraulically tightened nut at the upper end.
-The tool included in the standard set of engine tools is used for hydraulic tightening of the holding down bolts.
+The holding down bolts are through-bolts with a nut at each end.
 Two of the holding down bolts are fitted bolts and the rest are clearance bolts.
-The two Ø43H7/n6 fitted bolts are located closest to the flywheel, one on each side of the engine.
+The two Ø37n6 fitted bolts are located closest to the flywheel, one on each side of the engine.